FAQs - SBE Australia by Springboard Enterprises Life Sciences Program

 A track record of milestone achievement, which may include: grants, clients, revenue, or partners;

 A compelling market opportunity with a defensible competitive advantage;

 A credible core management team or the ability to attract one;

-A willingness to invest back in Springboard and our network;
+A willingness to invest back into SBE Australia and our network;

 All funding stages from seed to early stage (Series A) to late stage (Series B and beyond).